Increase use of supportive healthcare resources

 This indicator, or population measure, is part of our Healthy Vermonters 2030 data set.
 Read more about how this data helps us understand and improve the well-being of people in Vermont on the Healthy Vermonters 2030 webpage.

-Because this data is meant to show how the health of our state changes during the decade from 2020-2030, some indicators may have very few data points for now.
+Because these data are meant to show how the health of our state changes during the decade from 2020-2030, some indicators may have very few data points for now.
 Keep checking back to see the progress our public health system and partners are making.

 We want to see the percent of adults with diabetes in Vermont who receive formal diabetes self-management education to increase to 57% or more by 2030.